anephenix/sarus/README.md

 - You want to send messages to the WebSocket connection, but if the connection is closed then the messages will not be received by the server.

-- You have created a new WebSocket connection, but some time has passed between when the previous WebSocket connection closed and the new WebSocket connection was opened.
-You want to retrieve any messages that might have been sent by the server during that time.
+- The messages that would be sent from the client to the server get lost on a when the user refreshes the page in the browser.

 To handle these cases, you will have to write some JavaScript that essentially wraps access to the WebSocket protocol and handles those cases.